 A Radical Geography Community

-Welcome to AntipodeFoundation.org, Antipode’s new companion website/blog.
-Rather than a repository for so many addenda, or somewhere to send material which can’t “cut it” in the pages of the journal, we want this to be something with a point, something of significance, working to create and support a radical geography community.
-Rather than a cynical exercise in advertising, or some modish initiative launched unthinkingly, we want this to be something with as much purpose and direction, substance and quality, and vitality and energy as its parent journal.
-With all this firmly in mind, we’ll be extending some already existing projects as well as launching some new ones.
+Welcome to AntipodeFoundation.org, Antipode’s companion website/blog.
+Launched in December 2011, rather than a repository for so many addenda, or somewhere to send material which can’t “cut it” in the pages of the journal, we wanted this to become something with a point, something of significance, working to create and support a radical geography community.
+Rather than a cynical exercise in advertising, or some modish initiative launched unthinkingly, we wanted this to be something with as much purpose and direction, substance and quality, and vitality and energy as its parent journal.
+Two years on I hope it’s fair to say the site is flourishing and complementing the journal in all kinds of ways.
+We continue to welcome:

-Another new initiative will involve some of the journal’s authors contributing video abstracts and interviews which not only introduce readers to their forthcoming work but also make links between it and the concerns of our times.
-We’ll ask them to reflect on their work’s implications for praxis, i.e. how it may help change or shape the world in progressive ways.
+Video abstracts and interviews – These are intended to not only introduce readers to authors’ forthcoming work but also make links between it and the concerns of our times.
+We ask authors to sketch-out what their research is all about and why it matters (and perhaps think about where it might go to next, thus offering some notes towards further investigations or an introduction to future discussions – threads to be drawn out and spun on in new, maybe collaborative, work) and reflect on its implications for praxis, that is, how it may help change or shape the world in progressive ways.
 A line from Antipode’s often-quoted first editorial bears repeating: ‘That the geographer can contribute to this process in a significant way is evident to us; just what [s]he can contribute is still at issue…’.
 We hope our authors’ meditations will prove thought-provoking contributions to an ongoing dialogue on the meaning and value of academic labour.

-Finally, we also welcome: ideas for virtual issues of Antipode which explore the digital archive and highlight groups of papers speaking to issues both timely and “timeless”; critical responses to Antipode papers (and authors’ replies); calls for papers, conference announcements and news of upcoming lectures; details of recently completed PhD theses in radical geography; any resources you’d like to share such as syllabi, teaching and learning guides, etc.; and all suggestions for other kinds of content.
-And while it should go without saying, let us be explicit and state that we encourage contributions of all sorts which are collaborative in nature, and which are both consequence and cause of the exchange of ideas across sectors.
+Finally, we also welcome: ideas for virtual issues of Antipode that explore the digital archive and highlight groups of papers speaking to issues both timely and “timeless”; critical responses to Antipode papers (and authors’ replies); calls for papers, conference announcements and news of upcoming lectures; details of recently completed PhD theses in radical geography; any resources you’d like to share such as syllabi, teaching and learning guides, etc.; and all suggestions for other kinds of content.
+And while it should go without saying, let us be explicit and state that we encourage contributions of all sorts that are collaborative in nature, and that are both consequence and cause of the exchange of ideas across sectors.
 We encourage participation and engagement, cooperation and co-enquiry, both within and beyond the academy.
-We also encourage contributions which are adventurous, which explore the boundaries of established academic practice, and which trespass and disrupt disciplinary borders.
+We also encourage contributions that are adventurous, that explore the boundaries of established academic practice, and that trespass and disrupt disciplinary borders.

 To quote David Stea’s wonderful editorial one more time: ‘Contribute what thoughts you can; criticise what you must; but if you share our sentiments, wish the endeavour success’.